Mari0: Gameplay

-Development
+Development and release

 Mari0 began as a recreation of Super Mario Bros. created by Maurice Guégan in the LÖVE framework.
 He began the project largely as a creative exercise but also in part because he believed similar recreations of the time failed to match the controls of the original game.
 From there, Guégan and his friend Sašo Smolej were tasked with finding a purpose for the recreation.
 Their initial idea was to incorporate the multiplayer gameplay of New Super Mario Bros.
 Wii.
 However, after seeing a video on the humor site Dorkly entitled Mario With A Portal Gun, the pair decided that they would add a portal gun as well.

 Guégan, the lead programmer of Stabyourself.net games, began development on this functionality in January 2011.
 He received creative input from Smolej, the developer and spokesperson of the Stabyourself.net website.
 The pair frequently created blog posts keeping followers up to date with the latest Mari0 developments, including a month-long screenshot marathon of Mari0 updates.
 Several teasers and videos were posted and a speculated release date of Christmas 2011 was proposed, although this was later pushed towards New Year's Eve 2011, and then postponed further until beta testing had been completed and they were satisfied with the release.

 The final release date was posted as a puzzle which the community quickly decoded to reveal March 3, 2012, as the release date.
 An accompanying countdown timer was also placed on the Stabyourself.net homepage.

 The first official release was made alongside the publishing of a trailer video.
 Several updates were released shortly after the game's launch to add a few new features, extra sets of levels, and fix many bugs.
 The code was also uploaded to a public GitHub repository to allow contributions from the community.
 Recent updates to the repository include minor bug fixes and updates to newer versions of the LÖVE framework.
 These changes were made in part to allow tool-assisted speedruns to be created for the game which were later showcased at the semiannual Games Done Quick event.